stonefl/stonefl.github.io/_posts/2024-08-23-understanding-hypothesis-testing-for-evaluating-claims-with-confidence.md

 # A Legal Analogy

 A legal analogy could help clarify these key concepts of hypothesis testing.
-In the United States, a fundamental principle in courtroom trials is that a defendant is presumed innocents until proven guilty beyond a reasonable doubt.
+In the United States, a fundamental principle in courtroom trials is that a defendant is presumed innocent until proven guilty beyond a reasonable doubt.
 The starting assumption of innocence represents the hypotheses:

 - $H_0$: the defendant is innocent
 - $H_a$: the defendant is guilty

 The prosecutor’s role is to present evidence that persuades the jury to reject the null hypothesis.
 If the persecutor fails to provide sufficient evidence, the jury will not reject the null hypothesis.
-However, finding a person innocent (or accepting the $H_0$) is not an option: a verdict of not guilty means the evidence is insufficient to establish guilt, but it does not prove innocence.
+However, **finding a person innocent (or accepting the $H_0$) is not an option: a verdict of not guilty means the evidence is insufficient to establish guilt, but it does not prove innocence.**

 Different cases need different standards of reasonable doubt.
 For example, a civil case involving a $5000 fine might require a more strict standard, thus lower level of significance, than a criminal case involving a death penalty, where the consequences of wrongly rejecting the null hypothesis are severe.